 The following sections summarize the tasks that a UDR can perform.
-For information on how to create a UDR, see Chapter 4, "Developing a User-Defined Routine."
+For information on how to create a UDR, see Chapter 4, "Developing a User-Defined Routine," on page 4-1.

 Extending Data Type Support

 Dynamic Server provides support for the following kinds of UDRs.